-Each year, thousands of FIV+ cats are brought into shelters and a very small percentage of them find a forever home.
-This is mainly because there is a stigma attached to cats who are FIV+ and cat owners not wanting to mix them with FIV- cats.
+Each year, thousands of FIV+ cats are brought into shelters and a very small percentage of them actually find a forever home.
+This is mainly due to the fact that there is a stigma attached to cats who are FIV+ and cat owners not wanting to mix them with non-FIV cats.
 It is time to spread a little truth and some facts on FIV+ that you may not have known!

 Cats With FIV Live Full Lives